dupuyjs/AzPester/Docs/Resources/Identity/Identity.md

 - `name`: (Required) The identity name.
   - Type: string
+- `context`: (Optional) The context name used for this resource. default context used if not specified.
+Used only if type is `ManagedIdentity`.
+  - Type: string

+Note: You can target a subscription different than default one by using `context` property.
+However, you have to reference the associated subscription identifier and resource group name in the `contexts` section.

+For more details about contexts, please read the [REAME.md](../../../README.md) file.

 - `type`: (Required) The identity type.
   - Type: string
   - Valid Values: `ServicePrincipal`, `ManagedIdentity` and `Group`.